qiangli/gfy/README.md

 go install github.com/qiangli/gfy/cmd/gfy@latest
 ```

-That's it.
 No Python, no Node.js, no system libraries, no runtime downloads.
 The binary includes all 206 language grammars and runs anywhere Go compiles to.

 Or build from source: